 \subsection{Wavelet Decomposition}

-Brain function is also characterized by a frequency specificity; different cognitive and physiological functions are subserved by different frequency bands, which can be investigated using wavelet analysis.
-Wavelet decompositions of fMRI time series have been extensively applied in both resting-state and task-based conditions \cite{Bullmore2003,Bullmore2004}, where they provide increased sensitivity for the detection of small signal changes in non-stationary time series with noisy backgrounds \cite{Brammer1998}.
+Brain function is also characterized by a frequency specificity; different cognitive and physiological functions are associated with different frequency bands, which can be investigated using wavelets.
+Wavelet decompositions of fMRI time series have been applied extensively in both resting-state and task-based conditions \cite{Bullmore2003,Bullmore2004}.
+In both cases, they provide increased sensitivity for the detection of small signal changes in non-stationary time series with noisy backgrounds \cite{Brammer1998}.
 In particular, the maximum-overlap discrete wavelet transform (MODWT) has been extensively used in connectivity investigations of fMRI \cite{Achard2006,Bassett2006a,Achard2007,Achard2008,Bassett2009,Lynall2010}.
 Accordingly, we used MODWT to decompose each regional time series into wavelet scales corresponding to specific frequency bands \cite{Percival2000}.
-We were specifically interested in quantifying high-frequency components of the fMRI signal, correlations between which might be indicative of cooperative temporal dynamics of brain activity during the task.
+We were interested in quantifying high-frequency components of the fMRI signal, correlations between which might be indicative of cooperative temporal dynamics of brain activity during a task.
 Because our sampling frequency was 2 sec (1 TR = 2 sec), wavelet scale one provided information on the frequency band 0.125--0.25 Hz and wavelet scale two provided information on the frequency band 0.06--0.125 Hz.
 Previous work has indicated that functional associations between low-frequency components of the fMRI signal (0--0.15 Hz) can be attributed to task-related functional connectivity, whereas associations between high-frequency components (0.2--0.4 Hz) cannot \cite{Sun2004}.
 This frequency specificity of task-relevant functional connectivity is likely to be due at least in part to the hemodynamic response function, which might act as a noninvertible bandpass filter on underlying neural activity \cite{Sun2004}.
-In the present study, we therefore restricted our attention to wavelet scale two in order to assess dynamic changes in task-related functional brain architecture over short time scales while remaining sensitive to task-perturbed endogenous activity \cite{Barnes2009}, which is most salient at about 0.1 Hz \cite{Lowe1998,Cordes2000,Cordes2001}.
+In the present study, we therefore restricted our attention to wavelet scale two in order to assess dynamic changes in task-related functional brain architecture over short time scales while retaining sensitivity to task-perturbed endogenous activity \cite{Barnes2009}, which is most salient at about 0.1 Hz \cite{Lowe1998,Cordes2000,Cordes2001}.